jiujitsujs/JiuJitsuJS/README.md

 # JiuJitsuJS

-There is no better technique for solving problems when your body is in trouble than
+There is no better technique  than the self-defense martial art

-**Brazilian JiuJitsu**
+**Brazilian JiuJitsu** is the best martial art technique for solving problems when you are smaller than your opponent or when your body is at risk

 <br>

-There is no other technique for solving problems when you need to build  **mobile apps** than
+There is no better technique for solving problems when you need to build  **mobile apps** than

 **JiuJistsuJS**